realworldocaml/book/book/imperative-programming/README.md

 the list.
 Similar problems arise from removing an element from a list it doesn't belong to.

 This shouldn't be a big surprise.
 Complex imperative data structures can be quite tricky, considerably trickier than their pure equivalents.
-The issues described previously can be dealt with by more careful error detection, and such error correction is taken care of in modules like Core's `Doubly_linked`.
+The issues described previously can be dealt with by more careful error detection, and such error correction is taken care of in modules like Core_kernel's `Doubly_linked`.
 You should use imperative data structures from a well-designed library when you can.
 And when you can't, you should make sure to put great care into your error handling. [imperative programming/drawbacks of]{.idx}[Doubly-linked module]{.idx}[error handling/and imperative data structures]{.idx}

 ### Iteration Functions